 Through those travels, I have been afforded a unique, global perspective on Delta’s services for the wheelchair traveler.
 I have flown Delta-operated flights to and/or from 32 airports in the United States, Asia and Europe.
 I have continued on to other destinations using partner airlines, including Air France, China Eastern, China Southern, Kenya Airways, KLM and Virgin Atlantic.

 In this article, I look to share my thoughts on the services offered to travelers with disabilities at Delta, takeaways from the board meeting, and a brief history of my experiences with the airline.
 I will also share a few tips that I hope will make air travel more pleasant for wheelchair users.

 Set realistic expectations for traveling with a disability.

 Things happen.
 Mistakes are made.
 All travelers can be inconvenienced by many types of service failures throughout the journey.
 There are a lot of moving parts in air travel.
 It’s best to shrug off the minor inconveniences.

 On the way to the Advisory Board meeting, my wheelchair was damaged while being removed from the cargo hold in Atlanta.
 The damage was minor, and Delta has arranged for it to be fixed at my convenience.
 It was an accident, a mistake.
 Baggage handlers on the ramp did not intentionally decide to damage my wheelchair.
 I shrugged it off.
 This also happened on a trip to Indianapolis last month.
-The Delta team at IND addressed it promptly and the repairs were made upon my return home.
+Delta representatives at the Indy airport addressed it promptly and the repairs were made upon my return home.

 At the board meeting in Orlando, Delta reported that in 2014, 3.34 of every 100 wheelchairs they carried were damaged.
 This is an improvement from the 2010 figure of 3.71 per 100.